marko-js/marko/docs/body-content.md

 </table>
 ```

-Our headings can now include icons (any anything else)!
+Our headings can now include icons (and anything else)!

 _HTML Output:_